BlockPo/BlockPo-to-Tradelayer/README.md

 -----------------------------------------------------
 This algorithm consider like source edges from every match line of the vector of vector of maps built in recordMatchedTrade having two nodes opening or increasing his positions two of them.
-We look for matched events for this two addresses using FIF and also for those nodes opening or increasing position while the process.
+We look for matched events for this two addresses using FIFO and also for those nodes opening or increasing positions.
 When the FIFO algorithm finishes opened contracts are added as ghost nodes in a graph structure, that builds paths following netting events with source being the new contracts created.
 By using a piecewise function obtained by solving some equation we compute the respective exit price